 Can I put my Outlook pst data file in OneDrive, Dropbox or other cloud based storage solution and use it as my active Outlook pst file so my two PCs can both sync and use the same pst file?

-No, while you can place a copy of it there, so you’ll create an on-line copy too, it is not recommended to use a Cloud storage folder for your active pst-file.
+No, it is not recommended to use a Cloud storage folder for your active pst-file.

 Due to the active connection and lock Outlook has on the file, OneDrive, Dropbox or something similar like Google Drive, will continuously try to upload the file and thus use a lot of network bandwidth.
 It is very likely that this will end up in an incomplete or otherwise corrupted online copy which will sync to another device and/or back to your computer and result in a complete loss of the pst-file.